Infant Weight Chart & Weight Guidelines

 Infant Not Gaining Weight

-A baby that loses more than 8% of their birth weight is seen as an underweight baby and will need to be checked.
+A baby that loses more than 8% of their birth weight is considered underweight and will need to be checked.
 The mother and her baby will be observed for signs of breastfeeding problems.
 If a baby has sucking problems, it could delay the onset of mature milk, which could cause a drop of 10% in birth weight or more.

 Healthy Baby Weight Gain